Protesters pick 3 sites as mass transit shut down

 However, this was not deemed sufficient in the eyes of the police, who are seeking to make it impossible for protesters to move about and gather, even if it inconveniences hundreds of thousands of other commuters.
 BTS subsequently announced that it would shut its entire system.

-Police also ordered the closure of the Phayathai station of the Airport Rail Link and blocked access to Victory Monument and the Asok intersection.
+Police also ordered the closure of all stations on the Airport Rail Link to Suvarnabhumi Airport and blocked access to Victory Monument and the Asok intersection.
 Both sites had been viewed as possible gathering places for demonstrators.

 The moves were made in anticipation of a fourth consecutive day of protests in defiance of the emergency decree imposed this week.
 In social media posts earlier on Saturday, organisers asked participants to board mass-transit trains at 3pm to prepare for an activity beginning at 4pm.
 However, the destinations were not announced until the very last minute.